-Based on staff's review of the DEP evaluations of the Utility's wastewater treatment plant and staff's on-site engineering investigation, it appears that the quality of the finished products for the water and wastewater systems are satisfactory.
+Based on our review of the DEP evaluations of the Utility's wastewater treatment plant and our on-site engineering investigation, it appears that the quality of the finished products for the water and wastewater systems is satisfactory.
 DEP has indicated the condition of the wastewater treatment facility is now in compliance with DEP rules and statutes; therefore, the condition of the wastewater treatment facilities is satisfactory.
-Further, staff believes the Utility is making a concerted effort to address its customers' concerns.
-Therefore, staff recommends that the overall quality of service provided by ACW be considered satisfactory.
+Further, the Utility is making a concerted effort to address its customers' concerns.
+Therefore, we find that the overall quality of service provided by ACW is considered satisfactory.